panoptisDev/panoptis_testnet/README.md

-# PulseChain Testnet
+# panoptis.network Testnet

-The PulseChain Testnet is up and running.
-This document will guide you through connecting Metamask to the network and bootstrapping a PulseChain node of your own.
+The panoptis.network Testnet is up and running.
+This document will guide you through connecting Metamask to the network and bootstrapping a panoptis.network node of your own.

 > **Disclaimer**: This is a **Testnet**, and issues may arise as the network or certain front-ends see increased load.
 The team will work diligently to address any issues as they come.